How to Write a Blog in 2023: A Step-by-Step Guide [+Free Checklist]

 How to write a blog (Tips + Examples)

-As content strategist Jonathon Colman, who works for Facebook once told: “Start with empathy.
+“Start with empathy.
 Continue with utility.
 Improve with analysis.
 Optimize with love,” said Ann Handley, a writer and a digital marketing pioneer.

 This is the essence of writing a blog – moving from one stage to another, learning and evolving along the way.
 And there’s a lot of power in these simple but powerful steps.
 For example, Buffer, the social media management SaaS company, grew its traffic to 1.5 million monthly sessions between 2011 and 2017 through content.

-So whether you are learning how to write a blog for yourself to kickstart your blogging career or want to set up a blog for your business, follow these steps.
+So, whether you are learning how to write a blog for yourself to kickstart your blogging career or want to set up a blog for your business, follow these steps.

 💡